What is a Corporate Counsel?

 The Advocates Act

 The Advocates Act prohibits an in-house counsel from appearing as advocates in courts.
 As a result, the profession will only be useful in the stages leading up to any court proceedings and businesses will still need to engage external counsels for court proceedings.
+This remains a significant structural limitation of the in-house counsel role in India, and is a point of ongoing debate within the legal community, with many advocating for a reform of this provision to bring India in line with global practices.

 Another con of the profession is meeting the job requirement of “jack of all trades”.
 An in-house counsel has to advise on a day to day basis along with troubleshooting the possible solutions.
 It is highly unlikely that a sole in-house counsel can come up with the breadth and range solutions that are required for the job.
+This is why larger corporations are now building full in-house legal teams with members having different areas of expertise, rather than relying on a single counsel to handle everything.